 Extremely lustrous with just a bit of golden toning.
 The over mintmark is sharp and clear to the naked eye.

 Currently, the 1875-S/CC is the only major Trade Dollar variety recognized by PCGS.
 As such, it is the rarest of all the Trade Dollars in Mint State, even edging out all of the celebrated CC issues.
-Of the 63 examples shown on the PCGS Population Report (as of March 2012), all of the survivors are almost evenly distributed over a range of grades from MS61 to MS64, with the exception of a lone PCGS MS65.
+Of the 79 examples shown on the PCGS Population Report (as of January 2014), all of the survivors are distributed over a range of grades from MS61 to MS64, plus a lone PCGS MS65.
 The 1875-S/CC Trade Dollar is one of only four dates in the series that is not represented by coins above MS65 (the other three are the 1873-CC, 1874-S, and the 1876-CC).